Système électro-solaire photovoltaïque au Bénin

 Availability : As soon as possible

-Hosting structure: CODEV (Cooperation & Development Center)
+Hosting structure: CODEV (Cooperation & Development Center) at EPFL

 Project Description: Improvement of a wireless sensor network to optimize irrigation and increase agricultural productivity in (semi-)arid regions.
 The student will run field tests in Burkina Faso or Palestine and combine the data with an agronomic model.
-For more information, read the tasks presented below.

-Info4Dourou2.0 has developed an autonomous, robust and tailored to extreme climate conditions technology.
 The flexible, wireless sensor network measures and transmits eco-hydrologic data using a simple format: when the soil gets too dry, famers receive a text message alert telling them it’s time to irrigate.
 The information is also available on the Internet for remote users.
 The support system couples autonomous monitoring with agronomic models to provide a simple to use and install irrigation management system.

 Master project goals:

-- Get a working understanding of the current system: sensors, measurement, models, and data transmission, current installation and deployments.
+- Get a working understanding of the current system: sensors, measurement, models, and data transmission, current installation and deployments

-- Investigate and implement agronomic models to provide simple to use irrigation management information:
+- Investigate and implement agronomic models to provide simple to use irrigation management information.

-o Collect and analyze experiment data
+- Collect and analyze experiment data

-o Compare current results with the new proposed model
+- Compare current results with the model

-o Follow/supervise/set up field experiment
+- Follow/supervise/set up field experiment

-o Analyze field data
+- Analyze field data